jamespfennell/texcraft/docs/src/home.md

 To quote [Robert Bringhurst](https://en.wikipedia.org/wiki/The_Elements_of_Typographic_Style),
     "an increasing number of persons and institutions, from archy and mehitabel, to PostScript and TrueType, come to the typographer in search of special treatment
-    \[...\] Logotypes and logograms push typography in the direction of heiroglyphics, which tend to be looked at rather than read."
+    \[...\] Logotypes and logograms push typography in the direction of hieroglyphics, which tend to be looked at rather than read."